openshift/ansible-service-broker/docs/auth.md

 #### Configuration
 By default, if no authentication is specified the broker will use bearer token auth.
 The bearer token authentication will use delegated auth from the [kubernetes apiserver](https://github.com/kubernetes/apiserver) library.

 The configuration is to grant access, through [kubernetes RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) roles and role-bindings, to the url prefix.
 The broker has added a configuration option `cluster_url` to specify the url_prefx.
-This value but it will default to `ansible-service-broker`.
+This value will default to `ansible-service-broker`.

 Example cluster role:
 ```yaml